substack/forkdb/readme.markdown

 forkdb heads KEY

-  Print newline-delimited json of metadata to stdout for every head of KEY.
+  Print the hash of every head for KEY on its own line.

 forkdb tails KEY

-  Print newline-delimited json of metadata to stdout for every tail of KEY.
+  Print the hash of every tail for KEY on its own line.

 forkdb links HASH